Labor would make it 'almost impossible' for Tories to win again, says Boris Johnson Ally - ExBulletin

 Labor would make it ‘almost impossible’ for Tories to win again, says Boris Johnson Ally

-Lord Peter Cruddas delivers a speech at the Conservative Democratic Organization conference at the Bournemouth International Centre.
-Picture date: Saturday May 13, 2023.
-(Photo by Andrew Matthews/PA Images via Getty Images)

-A close ally of Boris Johnson said that if Labor wins a majority in the next election, the Tories will never again be able to govern alone.
+A close ally of Boris Johnson has said that if Labor wins a majority in the next election, the Tories can never govern alone again.

 Speaking at a grassroots party conference on Saturday, Lord Peter Cruddas warned Tory members they could be on the verge of losing power forever.